Maui Brown Water Advisory: Can You Snorkel After Rain?

 Bonus: If you want our full “read the ocean like a local” guide, use our Maui Snorkel Conditions: Read Wind, Swell, & Visibility page.

-Photo courtesy of Maui Now
+Photo Courtesy of Maui Now

-A Simple Maui Rain-To-Snorkel Decision Checklist
+Maui Rain to Snorkel Decision Checklist

 Use this like a quick “go/no-go” checklist: